 Before diving into the intricacies of the ketogenic diet, we must first define the fundamentals to understand it

-What is ketosis?
-Without getting to science(y) on you, ketosis is when your body’s metabolism shifts away from glucose/sugar (carbohydrates) towards mainly fat utilization.
+Ketosis is when your body’s metabolism shifts away from glucose / sugar (carbohydrates) towards mainly ketone / fat utilization.

 What is a ketogenic diet?